cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/Organization Settings/SAML SSO/okta.md

 title: "How to Configure SAML 2.0 for Cobalt"
 linkTitle: "Okta: Gallery Cobalt App"
 weight: 30
-toc_hide: true
 aliases: /platform-deep-dive/collaboration/organization/organization-settings/saml-sso/okta/
 description: >
   Configure SAML with Okta using their gallery app for Cobalt.
 ---

 {{% pageinfo %}}
-**Disclaimer:** This guide is not relevant until June 21, 2023.

-This guide is for Organization Owners who configure SAML with Okta as an identity provider (IdP) using the **[gallery Cobalt SAML app](https://www.okta.com/integrations/cobalt/)**.
+This guide is for Organization Owners who configure SAML with Okta as an identity provider (IdP) using the [gallery Cobalt SAML app](https://www.okta.com/integrations/cobalt/).

 If you want to [create a non-gallery application for Okta](https://help.okta.com/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_SAML.htm?cshid=ext_Apps_App_Integration_Wizard-saml) manually, see [how to set up the configuration](/platform-deep-dive/organization/organization-settings/saml-sso/#okta).
 {{% /pageinfo %}}

 If your organization [enforces SAML](/platform-deep-dive/organization/organization-settings/saml-sso/#enforce-saml-sso) in Cobalt, users will no longer be able to authenticate through the sign-in page.
 They must authenticate to Cobalt only through the Okta service.